KingbopVT/KingbopVT/README.md

 - Suggested data preprocessing techniques and model improvements
 - Supported code structuring and debugging
 - Enhanced data storytelling and visualization ideas

-All outputs were critically reviewed and validated to ensure correctness and business applicability.
----

 ## 📫 Contact
 - Email: vutrian0303@gmail.com